-Thus, a closed Euclidean tour in $C(2,k)$ is a sequence of $2^k$ distinct vertices of $C(2,k)$ such that the distance between each pair of consecutive elements is always the same, and where also the distance between the ending vertex and the starting one is equal to the mentioned, fixed, value.
+Thus, a closed Euclidean tour in $C(2,k)$ is a sequence of $2^k$ distinct vertices of $C(2,k)$ such that the distance between each pair of consecutive elements is always the same, and where also the distance between the ending vertex and the starting one is equal to this fixed value.